GSA/open-gsa-redesign/_apidocs/codedotgov.md

 #### Example URL

 The URLs provided below are for initial browsing of API data.
 This DEMO_KEY will not work after a certain number of attempts.
-Users can request a personal key from [api.data.gov](https://api.data.gov/signup/).
+Users can request a personal key from [the signup form below](#api-key).
 The personal key will have more data access capabilities.
 The example links below are for demo only; actual API calls should use the `x-api-key` header as described in the [API Key](#api-key) section.

 * [https://api.code.gov/v2/repos?api_key=DEMO_KEY](https://api.code.gov/repos?api_key=DEMO_KEY)
 * [https://api.code.gov/v2/terms?api_key=DEMO_KEY](https://api.code.gov/terms?api_key=DEMO_KEY)